 As you can see a Czech cuisine has really large variety of meals.
 Let’s check some sweet treatment for now.

-If you walk around Old Town try trdelník.
-In a restaurant you can order traditional štrúdl or medovnik (honey cake).
+If you walk around Old Town Square try trdelník.
+Trdelník is supersweet and it can be filled with an icecream too.
+It has lot of calories and sugar so be ready to walk a lot afterwards. 😀 In restaurant you can order traditional štrúdl or medovnik (honey cake).

 Traditional Czech bread is also consider really tasty, but it needs to be freshly baked bread and many people from the Czech Republic who came to Australia complain that the bread there is not a real bread.:-)

 From traditional Czech alcohol definitely try beer (Plzeň or Kozel) and then for example Becherovka (a herb-based liquor).

 When you visiting Prague during winter, definitely try mulled wine.
 It just so delicious and fit into a cold winter days.